bugdlr/tetris/README.md

 # tetris

-A JavaScript-based desktop browser version of classic Tetris, modified from a https://www.youtube.com/c/codeexplained tutorial.
+A desktop browser version of classic Tetris written in JavaScript, modified from a https://www.youtube.com/c/codeexplained tutorial.

 Added features:
   - pause